MicrosoftDocs/cpp-docs/docs/mfc/walkthrough-updating-the-mfc-scribble-application-part-1.md

 ##  <a name="addbitmap"></a> Adding Bitmaps to the Project

 The next four steps of this walkthrough require bitmap resources.
-You can obtain appropriate bitmaps in various ways:
+You can get the appropriate bitmaps in various ways:

 - Use the [Resource Editors](../windows/resource-editors.md) to invent your own bitmaps.
-Or use the resource editors to assemble bitmaps from the portable network graphics (.png) images that are included with Visual Studio and can downloaded from the [Visual Studio image library](https://docs.microsoft.com/visualstudio/designers/the-visual-studio-image-library).
+Or use the resource editors to assemble bitmaps from the portable network graphics (.png) images that are included with Visual Studio and can be downloaded from the [Visual Studio image library](https://docs.microsoft.com/visualstudio/designers/the-visual-studio-image-library).

     However, the **Ribbon** user interface requires that certain bitmaps support transparent images.
 Transparent bitmaps use 32-bit pixels, where 24 bits specify the red, green, and blue components of the color, and 8 bits define an *alpha channel* that specifies the transparency of the color.
 The current resource editors can view, but not modify bitmaps with 32-bit pixels.
 Consequently, use an external image editor instead of the resource editors to manipulate transparent bitmaps.